Photo:

 Day-tripping is no easy feat, and a lunch stop is always on the menu (no matter how many crackers you packed in your snackle box).
 Skagit Valley has tons of eats, from hometown cafes to fresh-from-the-field produce stands.

-Feel like a burger?
+- Feel like a burger?
 The Net Drive-In in Mount Vernon is an old-fashioned burger joint and has been slinging patties and stellar shakes since 1955.

-If you’re in the Burlington area, make a trip to Railroad Pub & Pizza, renowned for its wood-fired pizzas and craft beer.
+- If you’re in the Burlington area, make a trip to Railroad Pub & Pizza, renowned for its wood-fired pizzas and craft beer.
 Railroad celebrates all things local, from their ingredients to the wood tables built by the local high school woodshop class!

-For a sit-down brunch that will leave you full until dinnertime, the Calico Cupboard is a must-try.
+- For a sit-down brunch that will leave you full until dinnertime, the Calico Cupboard is a must-try.
 Their made-from-scratch menu is one to remember, and the cinnamon rolls are to die for.
-Lucky for us, they have three locations: Anacortes, Mount Vernon, and La Conner.
+Lucky for us, they have three locations: Anacortes, Mount Vernon and La Conner.

-Big Scoop Sundae Palace, another Mount Vernon “oldie but goodie” has everything you’d want in a 1950s diner, from the red vinyl booths and checkered floor to its old-fashioned ice cream sundaes (there are about two dozen sundae options, so come prepared!).
+- Big Scoop Sundae Palace, another Mount Vernon “oldie but goodie” has everything you’d want in a 1950s diner, from the red vinyl booths and checkered floor to its old-fashioned ice cream sundaes.
+(There are about two dozen sundae options, so come prepared!)

-More day trip destinations for Seattle-area families: |
+More day trip destinations from Seattle: |